biglocalnews/bln-etl/README.md

 utilities.
 It is a [context manager][] that:

   - automatically creates the project folder if it doesn't exist
-  - switches the current working directory to the local path of a repository before executing git commands
+  - switches the current working directory to repository folder before executing git commands
   - restores the working directory to its original state upon exit

 As such, you should always instantiate `Repository` using a [with statement][].